bgmseo/MotGen/README.md

 MotGen is a bacterial motility generator that combines MATLAB-based image analysis with a Python machine learning workflow.
 The project demonstrates how tracking data from live-cell imaging can drive generative models for motility statistics and environment prediction while highlighting skills relevant to computer vision, machine learning, and data engineering roles.

->  Quick pitch (for recruiters and collaborators):  Ready-to-run image analysis plus GAN-based synthesis that showcases end-to-end ownership—from data wrangling and feature engineering to modeling, validation, and storytelling with visuals.

->  Portfolio note:  This repository is organized to read like a project hand-off: a concise overview, documented workflows, and runnable assets that show end-to-end ownership.

 ![Schematic](https://github.com/bgmseo/MotGen/assets/118337203/64635022-256d-43b4-8b75-b805f9378bc9)

 ## Project highlights